Getting Started

 Supported Hosting Environments

-Deprixa Plus can be installed on: VPS/dedicated servers (DigitalOcean, Linode, Hetzner, AWS EC2 — full control, recommended for production), Hostinger Business or Premium shared hosting (SSH access required — see the Hostinger installation guide below), and local development servers like MAMP (macOS) or XAMPP (Windows/macOS — see the local installation guide below).
+Deprixa Plus can be installed on: VPS/dedicated servers (DigitalOcean, Linode, Hetzner, AWS EC2 — full control, recommended for production), Hostinger Business or Premium shared hosting (SSH access required — see the Hostinger installation guide below), and local development servers including Laravel Herd, Laragon, Laravel Valet, Docker/Sail, WAMP, WSL2+LAMP, DDEV, Native Linux, MAMP, and XAMPP (see the local installation guide below for all 10 environments).

 Basic shared hosting without SSH access is not supported because Composer and Artisan commands must be run at least once during setup.